Where Stanislavski Meets Fanon.

 Kangalee Arts Ensemble, Inc.

-Kangalee Arts & J. Stock Productions kick off the new year ringing in the grave absurdity of our times with two of Samuel Beckett's tour-de-force monologues dealing with aging, regret, and doom -- Krapp's Last & Rockaby.
-Both are exercises in the tension between the past, present and the future and both the cruelties and wondrousness of our recorded memories and voice.
-One a punk-rock 'King Lear', the other a gothic choreo-poem -- rendered by Dennis Kangalee and Justine Stock in their first double-bill collaboration.
+“Technology & The Human Cry:” Samuel Beckett’s plays are not foretelling doom -- they are the results of it.
+The Kangalee Arts Ensemble, Inc. & J. Stock Productions kicked off the new year ringing in the grave absurdity of our times with two of Samuel Beckett's tour-de-force monologues dealing with aging, regret, and dread — Krapp's Last Tape & Rockaby.
+Both monologues were performed by Dennis Leroy Kangalee and Justine Stock.

 “…Dennis Leroy Kangalee’s vision of a theater company is like a culmination of American Theater’s past 100 years.
 From Ira Aldridge to the Group Theater to the passionate agitprop of the Black Arts Movement and the The Living Theater.
 His dramatic works are chock-full of ideas, overwhelmingly so…but the best cocktail of the personal and political.”